 Anal cancer is cancer of the anus.
 This is the canal at the end of the large intestine, below the rectum.
 The anal sphincter is a muscular ring that controls and allows for bowel movements.

-There is evidence that human papillomavirus (HPV) infection is linked to many anal cancers.
-However, most people who have been infected with HPV do not get anal cancer.
+Human papillomavirus (HPV) infection is linked to many anal cancers.
+However, most people who have been infected with HPV don't get anal cancer.